Offroad or gravel and dirt riding can be an exhilarating experience. Maybe at times too exciting. But if nothing else, it makes memories!

 Assietta is a road many “pedalists” flock to.
 So also on this Sunday.
 Most of them ride with their senses intact.
 And move aside.
 So does those with 4x4s.
 Where they can.
 But traffic can slow you down.
 And disrupt the riding flow.
 Being early might help avoiding traffic.

 In July and August Strada dell’ Assietta is closed for motorized vehicles Wednesdays and Saturdays between 9AM and 5PM.
 A late afternoon ride could be a good solution.
-I reckon though many will aim for a late ride.
-More of late riders than early birds potentially.
+I reckon many will aim for a late ride.
+More late riders than early birds potentially.
+Early or late and you might be able to avoid congestion.

 Having passed the high points and taken in nearly an overdose of vistas I began the descent.
 Down on the other side of the ridge section the road is good fun.
 More dirt than gravel but fun.
 Dry when I passed, can imagine it might be a bit more challenging if wet.